astavonin/presentations/active_objects/presentation.md

 ```

 --
-Request is not only command type, but also command data (if any) and a way to push response back.
+Request is not only command type, but also command data (if any) and the way to push response back.
 ```go
 type request struct {
 	cmd requestCommand